William M. Hadley: Career

-William Hadley underwent open heart surgery in 1973 and retired on total disability in June, 1974.
-He was honored at his retirement by having an annual (perpetual) scholarship given in his name by the Glen Ellyn Schools, and a multimillion-dollar experimental middle or junior high school named in his honor, William M. Hadley School, located in Glen Ellyn, Illinois.
-The school is credited with being one of the first of its kind in the United States.
+The University of Alabama offered William the opportunity to make a study of the professional teaching personnel in Jefferson County, Alabama (including the city of Birmingham).
+His last professional post was as superintendent of schools in Glen Ellyn, Illinois, from 1956 until he retired in 1974.
+He was honored at his retirement by having an annual scholarship given in his name by the Glen Ellyn schools, and an experimental middle school named in his honor, William M. Hadley School, located in Glen Ellyn.